Technickel-Dev/baseline-mcp/video-assets/project_inspiration.md

 I also got to see how AI fits into the creative process.
 I used Google Veo, Imagen and Lyria to bring my video's vision to life, which was an eye-opening experience.
 It showed me how AI can be a powerful tool for creativity, not just for technical tasks.

+## Accomplishments that we're proud of

+Like many developers, I have a graveyard of unfinished projects.
+Getting this project to the finish line, in a state that I can actually be proud of, is a huge accomplishment for me.
+It's a motivator, not just for future coding projects, but for other parts of my life as well.
+It's a reminder that with focus and perseverance, it's possible to see things through to the end.

 ## How I Built It

 The project is built on a foundation of modern web technologies: